monarchwadia/template/README.md

 For each, also go to the "User -> Credentials" tab and set a new password, with 'temporary' set to false

-Check that you can log in at `http://localhost:6789/realms/coolproject/account`
+(At this point, if you would like, check that you can log in at `http://localhost:6789/realms/coolproject/account` with the users.)

+Then, still in the main admin console...

+- click on "Clients" -> Create Client
+- clientId = `coolproject-app`
+- click next...
+"Standard Flow" should be checked
+- click next
+  - Valid redirect URIs should be `http://localhost:5173/auth/callback`
+  - Web origins should be `http://localhost:5173`
+- click save

+Now you should be able to click the 'login' button to get redirected

 # Deployment